-The development pressure in these four areas of Vaughan make it necessary for the City to proceed with land use studies in advance of the completion of the New Vaughan Official Plan process.
-The purpose of the Focused Area Review for Kleinburg-Nashville is to establish an updated land use and urban design framework for the rural areas within the Community Plan.

-The New Vaughan Official Plan process is scheduled for completion by the fall 2010.
-The Kleinburg-Nashville Review is expected to begin in the Spring of 2008 and should be completed within 12 months.
-The Study will result in an Amendment to the Kleinburg-Nashville Community Plan and will be incorporated into the city-wide Official Plan.
+Development pressure and the need for a more focused look in four areas of Vaughan made it necessary for the City to proceed with land use studies in advance of the completion of the New Vaughan Official Plan process.
+One of these areas is the Kleinburg-Nashville Community Plan Area.
+The purpose of the Focused Area Review for Kleinburg-Nashville is to establish an updated land use and urban design framework for areas within the Community Plan.
+The Kleinburg-Nashville Review is expected to begin in the Fall of 2008 and should be completed within 12 months.
+The Study will result in an Amendment to the Kleinburg-Nashville Community Plan and will be incorporated into the new city-wide Official Plan.